Physics Informed Token Transformer for Solving Partial Differential Equations: 1D Rollout Comparison

 \section{1D Rollout Comparison}

-In 1D rollout we see significantly PITT matches the ground truth values much better for the Heat and Burgers simulations, and maintains its shape closer to ground truth for the KdV equation when compared to FNO.
+In 1D rollout we see significantly PITT variants of FNO and DeepONet match the ground truth values much better for the Heat and Burgers simulations, and maintains its shape closer to ground truth for the KdV equation when compared to FNO.
 Darker lines correspond with londer times in rollout, up to a time of 4 seconds.